-There are different levels of learning disabilities and the no two person with a learning disability are the same, therefore the level of support is totally dependent on the individual.
-For example someone with a mild learning disability can communicate however might need support in securing a job or looking after money.
-Others with severe learning disabilities may be non-verbal and need fulltime support.
+There are different levels of learning disability and no two people with a learning disability are the same, therefore the level of support is totally dependent on the individual.
+For example someone with a mild learning disability may be able to communicate, however might need support in securing a job or looking after money.
+Others with severe learning disabilities may be non-verbal and need full-time support.

-There is often confusion that conditions such as Autism are classed as learning disabilities.
-However this is not the case, autism is not a learning disability but around half of the people diagnosed with Autism have a learning disability.
+Confusingly, conditions such as Autism are often classed as learning disabilities.
+However this is not the case; autism is not a learning disability but around half of the people diagnosed with Autism have a learning disability also.

 ADHD stands for Attention Deficit Hyperactive Disorder, and ADD stands for Attention Deficit Disorder.
-People with the condition usually find it challenging to stay on top of multiple tasks and stay focused and concentrate.
+People with the condition usually find it challenging to multi-task and maintain their concentration.
 There are three types of ADHD/ADD:

 This is what is typically referred to when someone uses the term ADD, this can mean the person shows enough signs of inattention but isn’t hyperactive or impulsive.

-This is what is typically referred to when someone uses the term ADHD, when a person has traits of being hyperactive and impulsive but not easily distracted.
+This is what is typically referred to when someone uses the term ADHD, when a person displays behaviour typically described as being hyperactive and/or impulsive but are not easily distracted.

-When a person has inattention, hyperactivity and impulsivity.
+When a person shows signs of inattention, hyperactivity and impulsivity.

 While ADHD/ADD can be challenging, people with the condition can manage the symptoms through medication and strategies.

 Asperger’s syndrome (AS) is part of the Autistic Spectrum.
-The main difference between autism and Asperger’s syndrome is that usually people with AS did not have any sort of speech delay in the early years.
+The main difference between autism and Asperger’s syndrome is that usually people with AS do not have any sort of speech delay in their early years of life.